GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 For an example, see [interfaces](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/methods/interfaces) under the "methods" section in the manual Tour of Go conversions.

 ## Pointers
-Conversion of pointer types will use the C# `ref` keyword where possible.
-When this strategy does not work, a heap allocated instance of the base type will be created (see [`ptr<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/ptr.cs)).
+~~Conversion of pointer types will use the C# `ref` keyword where possible.
+When this strategy does not work, a heap allocated instance of the base type will be created (see [`ptr<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/ptr.cs)).~~

+Pointer conversions have been updated to always use [`ptr<T>`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/ptr.cs) since the use of the C# `ref` keyword presents complications of needing to perform escape analysis of a pointer, e.g., when you pass a `ref` pointer to a function, it may call code expecting a heap allocated pointer.

+This is a simplification of code conversion that could come with a performance penalty, i.e., unnecessary heap allocations when an address of a variable needs to be taken.
+Future conversion implementations can add an escape analysis step to see if source code will safely allow for simple `ref` style operations and use the stack allocated variable when heap allocations are determined to be not necessary, similar to the way [Go does this](https://golang.org/doc/faq#stack_or_heap) at compile time.
+That said, there is indication that anytime Go uses pointers, [data is allocated on the heap](https://segment.com/blog/allocation-efficiency-in-high-performance-go-services/#some-pointers).
+If this is consistently true, then the go2cs conversion performance penalty with heap allocations should already match Go.
+Regardless, an escape analysis step could provide a future optimization.

 > C# unsafe pointers do not always work as a replacement for Go pointers since with C# (1) pointer types in structures cannot not refer to types that contain heap-allocated elements (e.g., arrays or slices that reference an array) as this would prevent pointer arithmetic for ambiguously sized elements, and (2) returning standard pointers to stack-allocated structures from a function is not allowed, instead you need to allocate the structure on the heap by creating a reference-type wrapper and then safely return a pointer to the reference.
+Since Go also supports unsafe pointer operations using the [`unsafe`](https://golang.org/pkg/unsafe/) package, conversion of this package will likely involve use of C# unsafe pointers.

 ## Implicit Pointer Dereferencing
 In Go, all pointer types are setup to automatically dereference.
 For example, the following `age` property assignments are equivalent in Go: